 In 2010 the Centre Culturel Calouste Gulbenkian (Paris) hosted Edgar Martins’ first retrospective exhibition.

-In 2014 The Calouste Gulbenkian Foundation/Modern Art Centre hosted the official launch The Rehearsal of Space & The Poetic Impossibility to Manage the Infinite, a project developed in partnership with The European Space Agency.
+In 2014 The Calouste Gulbenkian Foundation/Modern Art Centre hosted the official launch of The Poetic Impossibility to Manage the Infinite, a project developed in partnership with The European Space Agency.

 Edgar Martins was the recipient of the inaugural New York Photography Award (Fine Art category) in May 2008.
 In 2009 he was also awarded the prestigious BES Photo Prize (Portugal), as well as a SONY World Photography Award (Landscape category).
 In 2010 Edgar Martins was nominated for the Prix Pictet 2009 and awarded 1st prize in the Fine Art— Abstract category of the 2010 International Photography Awards.